 Former Foundation Executive Director, Marty Ricks, Establishes PACE Fund

-Marty Ricks stepped down as the Foundation's Executive Director in January 2013.
-He established his legacy at the Foundation through his 14 years of dedicated service, and he is also leaving a lasting financial legacy to Omaha's Jewish community by establishing a Perpetual Annual Campaign Endowment (PACE) fund with the Foundation.
+Marty Ricks stepped down as the Foundation's Executive Director in January 2013, and now serves as Chief Development Officer for the Jewish Federation of Omaha, Inc. He established his legacy at the Foundation through his 14 years of dedicated service, and he is also leaving a lasting financial legacy to Omaha's Jewish community by establishing a Perpetual Annual Campaign Endowment (PACE) fund with the Foundation.

 "After directing the Foundation for 14 years, I know, first-hand, how valuable a PACE fund is to our community," said Marty.
 "PACE and LOJE (Lion of Judah Endowment) funds enable donors to perpetually endow their annual campaign gifts to the Federation.
 It's a terrific way to ensure the financial stability of the Federation so it will be here for future generations of Omaha's Jewish community.
 I worked with others to create their lasting legacy and felt it was time for me to do the same.
 My roots are here and I want to do all that I can to support our wonderful Jewish community.
 My PACE fund enables me to do that in perpetuity."